 While Google greatly rewards big businesses with a strong, recognizable brand, their main goal is to give the searchers what they are looking for.
 The rising importance assigned to localized search is giving small, local businesses some ground to stand on, and being recognized as the solution to many searchers.

 Google’s track record of making free tools, like Webmaster Tools and Analytics, available to help business owners improve their online visibility, also shows their desire to enable small-business owners.
 Of course Google makes these tools free as part of a greater business model, but the fact that they are indeed free certainly indicates Google’s aim to empower small business in the online marketplace.

 There’s been a dramatic rise in localized searches with the increasing popularity of mobile search.
 Searches like “….near me” and queries that are location based show potential customers’ desire to find a local solution to their question or problem.
 Additionally, the importance of Google, local 3-pack results have remained prominent in SERPs (search engine result pages) for businesses who have their NAP (name, address, and phone number) listed.

 2. Increased Individualization

 Search results are becoming more and more tailored to the individual, and less to a specified “target audience”.
-Your history of searches, geographic location, and social connections have been a part of Google’s search algorithm for a few years now, and will likely not be the last changes that increase individualization.
-The likelihood of this trend continuing will further increase the importance of Local SEO efforts.
+Your history of searches, geographic location, social connections, saved website cookies, and previous online searches have been a part of Google’s search algorithm for years now.
+Personalization in search results is now the new norm.

 4. Increased Competition